 JobFusion - Community Employment Services

-The Fairfield County Board of DD supports each person’s desire to work, and believes that with adequate planning and supports each individual can be successful in employment.
+The Fairfield County Board of DD/JobFusion supports each person’s desire to work, and believes that with adequate planning and supports each individual can be successful in employment.

-Employment services are provided and/or funded by the Fairfield County Board of Developmental Disabilities and the Ohio Rehabilitation Services Commission.
-These services include: transportation, community-based assessment, vocational evaluation, personal and work adjustment, job shadowing, job coaching, soft-skills training, tutoring, travel training, job development, job placement, career exploration, benefits analysis, job club, safety-awareness, rehabilitation technology services and job retention and follow-along services.
+JobFusion services are provided and/or funded by the Fairfield County Board of Developmental Disabilities and the Opportunities for Onioans with Disabilities.
+These services include: Transportation, community-based assessment, vocational evaluation, personal and work adjustment, job shadowing, job coaching, employability skills, tutoring, travel training, job development, job placement, career exploration, benefits analysis, job club, safety-awareness, rehabilitation technology services and job retention and follow-along services.

 Current Fairfield County Employment First Initiatives: